-‘Tis the season for rising winds, falling snow, and treacherous roads.
+‘Tis the season for falling temperatures, icy buildup falling snow, and treacherous roads.
 Every year, thousands of auto accidents occur as a direct result of winter weather.
 As a responsible citizen, the safest thing you can do is stay home until the snow melts.
 However, there are some places in the country where that is simply not practical (we’re looking at you, Alaska).
 The second best way to stay safe is to learn how to drive in snow like a boss.

 Prepping Your Ride

 Winter comes with several unique maintenance considerations.
-Keeping your vehicle in tip-top shape will vastly reduce your risk of winter emergencies.
-Before the season swings into high-gear, make sure to do the following:
+Keeping your vehicle in tip-top shape for the winter will vastly reduce your risk of winter emergencies.
+Before the season swings into high gear, make sure to do the following:

 - Schedule a maintenance checkup to ensure your vehicle’s systems are in good shape and all fluids are at the right levels.

 - Monitor weather reports and heed all warnings.

 - Don’t rush yourself.
 Leave the house earlier than usual to allow time for scraping off ice and defrosting your windows.
 Let your car warm up for a few minutes before driving.

 - If conditions are particularly bad, put snow chains on your tires (learn how to do that here).

 Note: Find out how your vehicle responds to snowy conditions.
 We suggest practicing snow driving in a large, empty parking lot.
 Better yet, consider taking winter driving lessons.

 Now for the tricky part.
 Before driving, ask yourself once again whether you really, truly need to.
 Even if you’re a snow-driving badass, you’ll likely encounter many drivers who have no idea what they’re doing, so it’s important to keep these tips in mind:

 - Take your time.
 Drive well below the posted speed limit and accelerate much more slowly than you normally would.